Brave New Travelers: One of a Kind Learning Experience

 Priscilla Yip is seventeen years old and a senior at Lowell High School in San Francisco.
 She was one of 11 students who received the Matador Travel Scholarship and traveled to Nicaragua this summer with a non-profit organization called Global Glimpse.

-TRAVELING to Nicaragua this past summer was a life-changing experience for me.
+TRAVELING TO NICARAGUA this past summer was a life-changing experience for me.
 Although I had always wanted to do something like travel to another country, I never thought I would ever get the chance to actually do it.

 My experience in Nicaragua was a one of a kind learning experience.
 I was challenged in so many ways and I grew so much from it.
 I had never been away from home for more than a few days, so being in whole different country without my family and friends for three weeks was hard for me.